mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/egnyte-connector.md

 ![Screenshot of the client id and secret](media/egnyte/api-key-and-scerect.png)

 4. Request a rate increase from Egynte
-Your new Egnyte Graph Connector connects your Engyte system with the Microsoft Graph.
+Your new Egnyte Microsoft Graph Connector connects your Engyte system with the Microsoft Graph.
 It's important to review the thresholds Egnyte imposes on data access and synchronization, with more information available [here](https://helpdesk.egnyte.com/hc/en-us/articles/17683455594125-Public-API-Usage-Restrictions-by-Plan).
 Please determine your existing rate limit (by signing into your Egnyte developer account) and contact Egnyte support to procure increases if necessary.

 ## Get started